 As you wander down between these hoodoos you can’t help but wonder how they formed.
-The key to it seems to be water, as it is with most things, even here in the desert.
-Rain doesn’t do much good because the soil/bedrock isn’t very absorbent, and as mentioned before it all tends to come at the same time, so it runs away instead of soaking in.
-The thing about liquid water as well is that most of it bounces off the vertical sides of the hoodoos and heads straight for the bottom.
-The erosion from liquid water is therefore mainly in the bottom, and acts to make the little valleys deeper, but not really much wider.
+Water is the key, as it is with most things.
+The soil here isn’t absorbent, so rain doesn’t soak in.
+And it all tends to come at the same time.
+Most liquid water here just bounces off the vertical sides and heads straight for the bottom.
+The erosion from liquid water is therefore mainly in the bottom.
+It makes the valleys deeper, but not wider.
 Ice, however, is another beast altogether.
-And for all you Europeans who think deserts are universally hot, think again.
-Apparently, there are about 200 nights a year when Bryce is cold enough for freezing.
-That explains why the trees that exist are mainly coniferous evergreen varieties which in Europe normally appear in cold or barren places, so that they don’t have to waste half the year producing new leaves.
+Deserts are not universally hot.
+There are about 200 nights a year when Bryce is cold enough for freezing.
+That explains why the trees are mainly coniferous evergreen varieties.

-The second walk started from Sunrise point, so we did a short dash along the Rim Trail, stopping off at the car for some more water.
+The second walk started from Sunrise point.
+So we did a short dash along the Rim Trail, stopping off at the car for some more water.
 The next trail was the Queen’s Garden.
-The descent and ascent into the amphitheatre from here proved to be less severe than Navajo Trail, and it all seemed a bit more spaced out and open.
+The descent and ascent into the amphitheatre from here proved to be less severe than Navajo Trail.
+It all seemed a bit more spaced out and open.
 The trail seemed to meander around in between a number of relatively isolated ( and therefore easy to photograph ) hoodoos.
 We eventually reached the Queen herself ( good old Queen Victoria ), and they’re right.
 It does look like a typically stony-faced ( ha ha ) statue of the old lady who presided over the time that put the “Great” into Britain.
-Sadly, the state of her face is reminiscent of the state of our country now – a bit weather-worn and still far too busy living off its history.
+Sadly, the state of her face is reminiscent of the state of our country now.
+It’s a bit weather-worn and still far too busy living off its history.

 By now it was well into lunchtime, and we still had to go back around the Rim Trail for half a mile to get back to the car.
 Once we got there, we dragged our hearty lunch rations from the back and had an ad-hoc picnic on a bench back on the rim.
 Nice view!

 After the two walks into the amphitheatre the attractions further south in the park proved to be a bit disappointing.
 You can see a very long way from Yovimpa Point, all the way across to Navajo Mountain, which is over 100 miles, apparently.
 I think it was visible when we were there, you really could see a long way.
-Natural Bridge was worth a stop as well, even though there seems some debate over whether it’s a bridge or an arch, or a bit of both.
+Natural Bridge was worth a stop as well.
+There seems some debate over whether it’s a bridge or an arch, but it’s worth a stop.

 And that was that for Bryce Canyon.
 We only had three days and two nights to get from Bryce Canyon to Grand Canyon, and there’s a lot of southern Utah in between here and there.
-Judging by the state of the road map, you also have to go a long way north before you can start coming south again, so we’d better get on with it.
+The road map showed a long detour to the north before you can start coming south again, so we’d better get on with it.

 The reason why you have to drive a long way north is because there aren’t any proper roads which go through the Grand Straircase Escalante National Monument.
 I’m perplexed about this place.
 It is on our map, and in the book, but it isn’t on the NPS website as far as I can tell.
 Given that it was designated in 1996 under Bill Clinton’s presidency, I could understand if it wasn’t in the book, which I’m sure I bought in 1994.
 I can’t understand how it wouldn’t be on the NPS’s website though.
 It occupies quite a big chunk of Utah, so you’d have thought they’d have noticed it.
 Apparently it was the first National Monument to be managed by the Bureau of Land Management rather than the National Parks Service.
 I guess that explains it.